tectonic-typesetting/tectonic/docs/src/installation/index.md

 This will download the `tectonic` program and place it into the directory where you ran the command.

-On Windows, you can do the same in a PowerShell window:
+On Windows, you can do the same in a PowerShell window, which will unpack `tectonic.exe` for you:

 ```ps1
 [System.Net.ServicePointManager]::SecurityProtocol = [System.Net.ServicePointManager]::SecurityProtocol -bor 3072
 iex ((New-Object System.Net.WebClient).DownloadString('https://drop-ps1.fullyjustified.net'))
 ```

-This will unpack `tectonic.exe` for you.

-In both cases, you should probably move the unpacked file into a directory in your executable search path so that you can run Tectonic from any working directory.
+No matter your operating system, you should probably move the unpacked file into a directory in your executable search path so that you can run Tectonic from any working directory.
 For the time being, the download script doesn’t do this because it can be tricky to automatically determine what the best installation destination would be.

 ## Direct download